-8 years of continuous service If employee with 8 years of service comes back after terminating Less than 8 years of continuous service Employee with only vacation and sick leave balances · · No severance unless employee left some excess sick leave on the books up to a lifetime cap of 800 Vacation paid up to 280 hours.
+service If employee with 8 years of service comes back after terminating Less than 8 years of continuous service 280 Remainder up to 800 bour employee left some excess Vacation paid up to 280 hours.
 No sick leave paid out.

-Employees with both sick leave and PTO balances (employees allowed to convert from vacation to PTO) PTO paid up to 480 hours.
-Frozen Sick leave paid up to a lifetime cap of 800 hours No severance unless employee left some excess sick leave on the books up to a lifetime cap of 800 PTO paid up to 480 hours No sick leave paid out.
+leave and PTO balances No severance unless employee left some excess sick leave on the books up to a lifetime cap of 800 PTO paid up to 480 hours No sick leave paid out.
 Employees with only PTO PTO paid up to 480 hours PTO paid up to 480 hours PTO paid up to 480 hours

 Severance pay shall be computed on the basis of the employee's BASE PAY RATE in effect on the date of termination.
-Severance pay of a deceased employee shall be paid to their estate or legal representative.
+Severance pay of a deceased employee shall be paid to a named beneficiary or, lacking that, their estate or legal representative.